deanlie/ReopenAndRisk/README.md

 Available in https://deanlie.shinyapps.io/ReopenAndRisk/ (as of Aug 22, 2021)

 Branch Testing1234:
+  Accomplished:
   * Learn to use shinytest.
-DONE
+  * Set up automatic test to run vaccination tab through just US, MA & ME, and 4 MA counties DONE
+  * Ditto for remaining tabs as of Sept 26

+  TO DO:
   * Deal with dynamic data.
 Docs say,
     "Problem: Dynamic data.
 If your application uses a data source that changes over time, then a snapshot taken yesterday may not match a snapshot taken today,